diana-hep/oamap/README.rst

     semimajor_axis_count = 0
     for star in stars:
         for planet in star.planets:
-            if planet.semimajor_axis is not None:
-                if planet.semimajor_axis.val is not None:
-                    semimajor_axis_count += 1
+            if planet.semimajor_axis is not None:           # nullable records can be None if planet.semimajor_axis.val is not None:   # nullable floats can be None semimajor_axis_count += 1
     semimajor_axis_count
     # 2076